Code-Institute-Submissions/green_bee_crafts/README.md

 ![Mock-up of site](static/images/mock-up.png)
 ## Goal for this Project
 To create a functioning e-commerce site to present to a client.
-The client is a sole trader who upcyles fabric, pots and furniture and sells them at craft fairs and online.
+The client is a sole trader who upcyles fabrics, pots and furniture in an ethical manner and sells them at craft fairs and online.
-Currently online sales are low as the client has no website if their own and sells via ebay and facebook but with a dedicated website hopes to reduce costs and increase sales.
+Currently online sales are low as the client has no website of their own and sells via ebay and facebook but with a dedicated website hopes to reduce costs and increase sales.

 ---
 ## Table of contents